-We, the students and staff at SJ Willis Education Centre, are committed to promoting a safe learning environment that respects the rights of all individuals, values diversity, and is free from all forms of discrimination, including: race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, age.
+We, the students and staff at SJ Willis Education Centre, are committed to promoting a safe learning environment that respects the rights of all individuals, values diversity, and is free from all forms of discrimination, including: race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender, sex, sexual orientation, age.
 In keeping with these principles and to further their aims, the purpose of this code of conduct is:

 - To establish and maintain appropriate balances among individual and collective rights, freedoms and responsibilities.